Juhmer-Tena/saorpg_roller/README.md

 ## Using Devcontainers

-The devcontainers are currently intended to be used separately per project.
-Especially for the listed projects that have a database container, do NOT use them concurrently.
-This risks data corruption and if you do use them concurrently, you will need to delete the volumes.
+The devcontainers are created using the compose specification and include a container for the developer's experience and containers for each application in the project.

 ### Debugging (w/ Podman)